SLoMo: A General System for Legged Robot Motion Imitation from Casual Videos: Background and Related Work

-In robot manipulation, recent works by \citet{bahl_human--robot_2022, sivakumar_robotic_2022} take important steps towards acquiring in-the-wild robotic skills from real-world RGB videos through reinforcement learning.
-The key insights from these two studies are 1) the field of computer vision has had a lot of success processing widely-available human and animal footage in the real world; and 2) these processed visual presentations can be very effective priors for acquiring real-world robotic skills \cite{bahl_human--robot_2022}.
+In robot manipulation, recent work \cite{bahl_human--robot_2022, sivakumar_robotic_2022} takes essential steps towards acquiring in-the-wild robotic skills from real-world RGB videos through reinforcement learning.
+The key insight from these two studies is that computer-vision techniques can now process widely-available human and animal footage into representations that can be very effective priors for acquiring robotic skills.
 In this work, we tackle the problem of imitating locomotion skills by extracting target motions from videos using 3D reconstruction.
-Different from previous RL-based imitation methods that only consider robot kinematics, we take an optimal control approach, allowing us to explicitly reason about dynamics, contact forces, and gait sequences in both offline planning and online control stages.
+Different from previous RL-based imitation methods that only consider robot kinematics, we use optimal control methods that allow us to explicitly reason about dynamics.

+We propose a simple and cost-effective method: synthesize legged robot motion primitives directly from casual RGB videos without manual labels and leverage a model-based controller for robust execution on robot hardware.
+Additionally, we demonstrate that our control strategy generalizes across quadruped and humanoid robots.
+Moreover, the model-based approach allows us to interpret the output trajectories and explicitly reason about hardware limitations like torque limits.